GetResponse/DevZone/DC/README.md

 ##INFO

-Dynamic Content allows to personalize emails.
+Dynamic Content is a message-composing language that enables GetResponse users with ***web developing skills*** to create personalized messages.

 ##SUPPORT